6 Common Rugby Injuries

 Rugby is possibly the most injury-prone team sport due to the fact that it is a full-contact sport and unlike American Football, Rugby players don’t wear protective gear like helmets and padding.

 However, injury incidence is still high and Rugby players face potential injuries to the head, shoulder, back, legs, ankles and neck.
-Please take a look at the infographic below that covers some common Rugby Injuries.
-Please see our Top Rugby Product Picks for recommendations on useful products for treating Rugby Injuries.
+The below infographic below covers some common Rugby injuries.
+Take a look at our Top Rugby Product Picks guide for recommendations on useful products for treating Rugby Injuries.

 Common Rugby Injuries